dotnet/android-samples/android5.0/Camera2VideoSample/README.md

 ---
 name: Xamarin.Android - Camera2Video
-description: This sample demonstrates how record video on Android L through the use of the Android.Hardware.Camera2 namespace.
-Instructions Touch the Record...
+description: "Demonstrates how record video on Android L through the use of the Android.Hardware.Camera2 namespace #androidlollipop"
 page_type: sample
 languages:
 - csharp